cabforum/smime/SBR.md

 ## 1.4  Certificate usage
 The primary goal of these Requirements is to provide a framework where “reasonable assurance” may be provided to senders and recipients of email messages that the party identified in an S/MIME Certificate has control of the domain or email address being asserted.
 A variation of this use case is where an individual or organization digitally signs email to establish its authenticity and source of origin.
 ### 1.4.1  Appropriate certificate uses
+The primary goal of these Requirements is to enable efficient and secure S/MIME communication, while addressing user concerns about the trustworthiness of Certificates.
+These Requirements also serve to inform users and help them to make informed decisions when relying on Certificates.
 ### 1.4.2 Prohibited certificate uses
+No stipulation.
 ## 1.5  Policy administration
 This document may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
 The CA/Browser Forum welcomes recommendations and suggestions regarding this standard by email at questions@cabforum.org.
 ### 1.5.1  Organization administering the document
+No stipulation.
+### 1.5.2  Contact person
 Contact information for the CA/Browser Forum is available here: https://cabforum.org/leadership/.
 In this section of a CA’s CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA, including contact information for entities wishing to submit a Certificate Problem Report.
-### 1.5.2  Contact person

 ### 1.5.3  Person determining CPS suitability for the policy
+No stipulation.
 ### 1.5.4  CPS approval procedures
+No stipulation.
 ## 1.6  Definitions and acronyms
 ###  1.6.1 Definitions
+TBD
 ###  1.6.2 Acronyms

 |Acronym   |Meaning                                                            |